Back To Eden Gardening: Rich Soil Done Nature’s Way

 If you happen to live in an area where rice, wheat, oats, or even alfalfa are grown, it doesn’t hurt to chat with the farmers.
 Often, they’re looking for someone who wants to haul off their plant debris.
 While some do compost it themselves, many don’t and just want to be rid of it.

 If you do opt to go this route, you may also want to find out what chemicals they used on their crops.
 For organic gardeners, this is especially important.
 After all, the remnants of the plants will still have those chemicals in the stem and on the surface.
 That means they’ll be in your beds!

 Do you live near a local park?
 If so, find out if you can rake up some of their leaves.
 Using leaf mulch works very well!
-You can make leaf mold to simulate that fine particulate on the forest floor if you want.
+You can make leaf mold by composting leaves to simulate that fine particulate on the forest floor if you want.
 Alternately, shred the leaves and use them just as they are.
 They will decompose on their own.
 Parks are also a great source of pine needles.

 Don’t forget your neighbors!
 In most urban areas, there’s a plentiful supply of trees.
 If you’re lacking a green canopy, your neighbors might be willing to share their leaves or needles.
 If you’re willing to rake them up and haul them away for no cost, they’ll be even more grateful.

 Find out when local parks or golf courses do their mowing.
 For that matter, find out when your neighbor’s planning on mowing the lawn.
 More often than not, these grass clippings are just thrown out.
 You can put those clippings to great use.

 A great nitrogen source can be animal manures.
 If you’ve got a local cattle ranch, chicken farm, or even a horse stable, you have a great potential source.
 Go talk to them!
 It’s quite possible that they’d love to share with you rather than dispose of it themselves.